Free Tools and Tips for a Successful School Year

 Let's get started!

-At the beginning of the school year, I would make at least ten extra sets of everything - new student information sheets, parent letters, initial newsletters, emergency forms, blank cubby and desk labels, folders, binders, journals, agendas, etc. I put each set in a separate gallon-sized plastic bag along with a few special pencils, erasers, and other welcome trinkets.
+At the beginning of the school year, I began making at least ten extra sets of everything - new student information sheets, welcome folders, parent letters, initial newsletters, emergency forms, blank cubby and desk labels, content folders or binders, journals, agendas, etc. I put each set in a separate gallon-sized plastic bag along with a few special pencils, erasers, and other welcome trinkets.
 When I received notice of a new student, I simply pulled out one of the bags, labeled the items, and set them out for the new student.
-Super simple!

 There are your tips - now for the freebie!